-Finally, the projected provincial differential will be the average of the differentials of the last five years (2013-2017) obtained from the Migration Statistics, for each sex and place of birth.
+Finally, the projected provincial differential will be the average of the differentials of the last five years (2017-2021) obtained from the Migration Statistics, for each sex and place of birth.
 These differentials can be seen in the following graphs:

-12 The international emigration rates for a specific population group are obtained as the quotient of the corresponding international emigration flows collected in the Migrations Statistics (provisional data for 2017) among the population resident in Spain as at 1 July of that year for said group according to the Population Figures (provisional figures for 2017).
+&lt;sup>13 The international emigration rates for a specific population group are obtained as the quotient of the corresponding international emigration flows collected in the Migrations Statistics (provisional data for 2021) among the population resident in Spain as at 1 July of that year for said group according to the Population Figures (provisional figures for 2021).